Tsukayumi/mc-JnR-Creator/README.md

-# Easy Jump and Run Datapack for Minecraft
+# Jump and Run Datapack for Minecraft

 This datapack makes it easier to create jump-and-run maps in Minecraft.
 It provides a simple way to set start points, checkpoints, and end points, as well as track the timer.